Prajwal5180/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_13_explore_senstivity_labels.md

     ![](../Images/L13-T1-S23.png)

 1. This next window is a preview feature to automatically apply this label to Azure database columns (such as SQL, Synapse, and more) that contain the sensitive info types you choose.
-This features is not enabled.
+This feature is not enabled.
 Select **Next** on the bottom of the page.

       ![](../Images/sc-900-jap19.png)